diemartinezdev/netops/README.md

 A full-stack dashboard that simulates a customer-facing network operations platform for an enterprise connectivity provider.
 Users monitor customer sites, service status, incidents and invoices.

-Built as a portfolio project to demonstrate senior-level frontend engineering with a strong backend to match: React + Next.js + TypeScript on the front, C# / .NET 10 on the back, with a feature-based architecture, tests, accessibility and performance baked in.
+🛠️ React + Next.js + TypeScript on the front, C# / .NET 10 on the back, with a feature-based architecture, tests, accessibility and performance baked in.

 ---